 In future work we will explore further applications of our probabilistic analysis.
 We will also modify our analysis to allow for inner products and matrix-vector and matrix-matrix multiplications being implemented in optimized forms that use extra precision internally, as is often the case in modern processors.

 Acknowledgements.
-We thank Pierre Blanchard, Mike Giles, Des Higham, and Ilse Ipsen for helpful discussions.
+We thank Pierre Blanchard, Mike Giles, Des Higham, and Ilse Ipsen for helpful discussions and the referees for insightful suggestions.